sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-12-merry-microservices-part3-policy-service.md

 ![Add identity roles](/assets/images/merry-microservices/part3/identity-roles.png)

-For example, since Keycloak's `admin` user has the identity roles `ROLE_ADMIN` and `ROLE_USER` in its JWT access token, our "policy service" can automatically map the roles and permissions from the `admin` and `user` "Role" entities defined on our policy service.
+For example, since Keycloak's `admin` user has the identity roles `ROLE_ADMIN` and `ROLE_USER` in its JWT access token, our "policy service" can automatically map the permissions from the respective `admin` and `user` "Role" entities as defined on our policy service.
 Since Keycloak's `user` user only has the `ROLE_USER` identity role, our "policy service" will only map the roles and permissions that come from the `user` "Role" entity.

 ## Policy setup for our UI gateway